-In an attempt to establish some general guidelines for parents/students, any clothing that promotes racism, violence, alcohol, tobacco, drugs, sexual innuendos, implies obscenity, or tends to interfere with the educational process or learning atmosphere are not consistent with KHHS expectations and are not acceptable.
-Any clothing that shows undergarments is not acceptable for school.
-Other items that may reasonably be perceived by a student, staff member, or administrator as evidence of membership in or affiliation with a gang are prohibited.
 Accessories that are worn may not pose a safety threat (e.g. wallet chains, spiked jewelry).
 Students need to be easily identifiable when entering the school building and throughout the day (e.g. no sunglasses, long coats, or masks other than medical masks for the prevention of disease).
-Footwear and clothing must afford appropriate protection in the event that a student must evacuate the building at any time of the year.
-Dress Code policy will be addressed by staff or administration.
+Footwear and clothing must provide appropriate protection in the event that a student must evacuate the building at any time of the year.
+The Dress Code will be addressed by staff and administration.